What Do Brow Lift Scars Look Like?

 Set up Your Consultation with Dr. Smita

-To learn more about this surgical procedure and what scars typically look like after surgery, please book a consultation appointment with board certified plastic surgeon Dr. Smita Ramanadham.
+To learn more about this surgical procedure and what scars typically look like after surgery, contact us today in New Jersey to schedule a consultation with board-certified plastic surgeon Smita R. Ramanadham, M.D., and get personalized guidance on how to care for your skin, promote proper healing process, and avoid long-term concerns like residual scarring.